China–North Korea relations: Trade

 In 2020, trade fell by more than 80% due to COVID-19 pandemic.
 Chinese-North Korean trade was severely affected by the pandemic in 2020 onwards.
 Chinese-North Korean trade equaled US$318 million in 2021, compared to the US$539 million in 2020 and US$2.78 billion in 2019.
 Scholars have hinted that the prolonged COVID-19 restrictions from both North Korea and China have aided in the rapid decrease of trade revenue.
 Furthermore, there has been a lack of raw materials in North Korea, leading to less work, and thus less workers.
 This lack of raw materials can be attributed to China's lockdowns and restrictions during COVID-19.
 North Korea, due to their Enterprise Law in 2013 and 2015 allowed companies more freedom to control their own production, leading to an influx in Chinese raw materials and boosting bilateral trade.

 North Korea had been one of the first countries to close their borders to China in order to avoid the virus, yet China is working to repair its ties with North Korea regardless.
 South Korea's central bank, the Bank of Korea, approximates that North Korea's economy shrank by around 4.5 percent.
 China and North Korea maintained informal trade, with China violating UN sanctions on North Korea.
 These sanctions include the illicit ship to ship transfers of 1.6 million barrels of refined oil to North Korea although the UN imposed a limit of 5,000 barrels per year.
 In September 2021, reports indicated that the Chinese government continued to smuggle imports of North Korean coal due to energy shortage issues throughout China.
 China has attempted to decrease the severity of sanctions against North Korean goods to address trade issues by appealing to the United Nations Security Council in November of the same year.
 In 2022, exports from China to North Korea increased by 247.5% year-on-year to $894 million, while total trade increased 226% from a year earlier to $1.03 billion.
 By 2023, North Korea's trade with China recovered to $2.3 billion, with imports exceeding $2 billion and exports at $292 million.
+In 2024, two-way trade declined slightly to $2.2 billion.
+In 2025, trade between the two countries further recovered to $2.74 billion.
+In March 2026, China announced that passenger-train services between Beijing, Dandong and Pyongyang would resume on 12 March for the first time since 2020.
+Total of two-way trade of January to March 2026 reached 662,51 million USD compared to same timeframe in 2025 that was at 582,42 million USD.

+Automotives

+Following North Korea's liberalization of car ownership in 2024 and 2025, North Korean demand for Chinese automotives has surged.
+Imported Chinese cars have rebadged with North Korean manufacturer labels.

+Sanctions

 The United States has sanctioned many Chinese companies for violating North Korean sanctions, possibly aiding their nuclear program.